NicolasJEngler/NicolasJEngler/README.md

     name: 'Nicolás',
     currentPosition: 'Technical Product Manager',
     pronouns: 'he/him',
-    bio: 'I’m a digital product designer that also happens to do a bunch of other stuff.
+    bio: 'I’m a digital product manager that also happens to do a bunch of other stuff.
 From Argentina 🇦🇷.'
   }
 ```